rafal-majewski/nestjs-app-template/README.md

-# nodejs-app-template
+# nestjs-app-template

-This is a template for a Node.js TypeScript project.
+This is a template for a Nest.js TypeScript project.

 The following following tools have been configured: